-- At Calbright, we take an equity-based approach to CBE teaching and learning in all our programs. - Our programs are designed to provide a flexible and engaging experience focused on the needs of our students: adults balancing competing responsibilities. - Our CBE programs fully enable students to work at their own pace, moving more quickly through familiar material, and taking the time they need when the content is more challenging or life gets in the way. - Calbright's distinctive CBE approach integrates academic and career support from faculty and staff to position students for success. - Our programs are connected to personalized student support and job preparation from day one, draw clear connections between course content and career goals, and show students how what they learn can help them thrive in a changing job market. - Each program's online learning content and resources are developed based on market research and in consultation with industry leaders and experts in the field.
-This ensures students are being prepared with the skills employers are looking for, in a language that hiring managers recognize.
+- At Calbright, we're dedicated to an equity-based approach in our CBE programs, ensuring that our offerings are accessible and provide equitable learning opportunities for everyone. - Our programs are flexible and engaging, designed to address the needs and fit into the lives of our students: adults balancing competing responsibilities. - Our CBE programs allow students to work at their own pace, moving more quickly through familiar material and taking the time they need when the content is more challenging or time-consuming. - Calbright's distinctive approach integrates academic and career support from faculty and staff to position students for success.

+- Our programs are connected to personalized student support and job preparation from day one, connecting course content and career goals, showing students how their newly acquired skills can help them thrive in a changing job market. - Each program's online learning content and resources are developed based on market research and in consultation with industry leaders and experts in the field.
+This ensures students are prepared with the skills employers are looking for, in a language that hiring managers recognize.